marain-dotnet/Marain.UserNotifications/docs/adr/0002-delivery-channel-creation-and-integration.md

 The management api should have knowledge of what delivery channels are available and which communication types each channel supports.

-Configuration (api keys) for each delivery channel will be managed inside `Marain.UserNotifications`.
+Configuration (api keys) for each delivery channel will be stored against the calling tenant in the property bag associated with that tenant inside the Marain Tenancy Service.
 All user settings and logic determining the communication types, delivery channel etc. for each notification will be handled by the consuming service.

 ### Delivery Channel configuration